What Does a Roof Warranty Cover? Roof Warranties Explained

 “The word “Lifetime” means as long as you, the original owner(s) [or the second owner(s) if coverage was properly transferred during the Smart Choice Protection Period], own the property where the shingles and/or accessories are installed.”

 The manufacturers themselves decide what “lifetime” means, so “lifetime” coverage lasts as long as the manufacturer wants it to.
-If it truly does mean “for your lifetime”, the manufacturers protect their bottom line by prorating the roofing warranty so their financial responsibility is essentially zero by the time the roof needs to be replaced.
+If it truly does mean “for your lifetime”, the manufacturers protect their bottom line by prorating the roofing warranty so their financial responsibility is essentially zero by the time the roof reaches the end of its design life and needs to be replaced.

 A standard roofing warranty is prorated, which means the dollar amount of the coverage will only be at 100% for the first few years after installation.
 After that, the dollar amount will decrease every year based on the expected life of the roof.